Bixilon/Minosoft/doc/Modding.md

 ## Events
 There are global events (which works on all connections) and connections events (server specific).

-To register a global connectionEvent you need to use (in the `INITIALIZING` phase) `getEventManager().registerGlobalListener(new XYEventListener());`.
+To register a global event you need to use (in the `INITIALIZING` phase) `getEventManager().registerGlobalListener(new XYEventListener());`.
-If you want to register an connectionEvent depending on a server address (like server specific support, you can use the following), you can use `EventManager::registerConnectionListener` method.
+If you want to register an event depending on a server address (like server specific support, you can use the following), you can use `EventManager::registerConnectionListener` method.
 It takes 2 arguments: The first one is your listener, the second one is a `ServerAddressValidator`.
 There are several validators, choose one or write your own:
  - `HostnameValidator` Simply check the hostname.
 For example: `bixilon.de`.